luckman212/pixel-perfect-image/README.md

 ## Features

 - 🔍 View image dimensions and filename
-- 📐 Resize images to preset percentages (100%, 50%, 25%)
+- 📐 Resize images to exact preset percentages (100%, 50%, 25%)
-- 🎯 Calculate dimensions from original image size
 - 📋 Copy image to clipboard
-- 🔗 Copy file path
+- 🔗 Copy file path to clipboard
 - 📂 Show in Finder/Explorer
 - 🖼️ Open in default system viewer
-- 🎨 Open in external editor
+- 🎨 Open in external editor like Photoshop, Affinity Photo, etc.
-- 💨 Cache image dimensions for better performance
-- 🖼️ Support all image formats that Obsidian supports
 - 🔄 Work with both wikilinks and standard Markdown images

 ## Screenshot